 Open Public Hearing by Chair Andersen at 7:09 pm

 Presentation by Staff – Zoning Administrator S. Kopriva and Torch Lake Township Attorney T. Millar.
 S. Kopriva reviewed package contents provided for review.
 Reviewed setback definitions for lake front properties.
 Front set back is on the lake.
 Paperwork included previous Zoning Administrator’s letter referencing Zoning/Land Use Exemption Form in regards to the Ground Level patio.
 Attorney T. Millar specifies there are two ordinance uses to be addressed tonight.
 The first is the setback requirements and compliances and the second is helicopter usage in a private residence, in an R1 zoned district.
 Recommends that the Board not address the patio issue in regards to the setback of the front yard due to the inclusion of the Zoning/Land Use Exemption Form provided by the Applicant.
-Advises that this is not an issue for the ZBA to waive into.
+Advises that this is not an issue for the ZBA to WEIGH IN..
 Mr. Millar states the second usage regarding Helicopter landings/usage to get to and from a home.
 If used in this capacity, it would fall under the argument of an accessory use under the principal use in the R1 district.

 Communications Received – Letter from B. Spencer, 709 N. West Torch Lake Dr dated November 16, 2022 with his thoughts regarding the previous Zoning Administrator’s Zoning/Land Use Exemption and other comments.
 Letter from Klynt Marcusse, 11767 Wild Cherry Lane, Kewadin dated November 16, 2022 stating the Board should reconsider the usage of Helicopters in an R1 area for personal use.
 Third letter from C. Impellizzeri, Zoning Board of Appeals member with his is review and Finding of Facts.

 Presentation by Applicant – Attorney Elizabeth McLachlan from Alward Fisher Rice Rowe & Graf PLC, represents Torchlake, LLC, owners of 11756 West Pointe Road.
 Defined usage of helicopter once a dwelling has been established.
 Further comments included definition of “customarily and incidental versus customarily incidental” and specific to the State of MI.
 Review of usage to a residential property and the helicopter being used solely as a means of private transportation to get to their home from the airport as a customary personal travel.
 In regards to the patio, they do not contend that the patio is not within the 50’ setback.
 They are claiming the former Zoning Administrator acted in a way that creates a contract of equity which would stop the Township from enforcing the Ordinance in this specific instance.
 Requests that the Board review the Case laws provided in brief that is specific to the State of MI.
-Questions from Zoning Board clarification questions included applicants’ interchangeable use of the terms “patio, helipad and landing pad.”
+RITA SERVICE (ZBA MEMBER) ASKED APPLICANT’S ATTORNEY AS TO WHAT WAS ACTUALLY BUILT: A PATIO, A HLIPAD OR A LANDING PAD AS ALL THREE TERMS WERE USED INTERCHANGEABLY IN THEIR LEGAL BRIEF.
+APPLICANT’S REP STATED THAT PERMISSION WAS GRANTED FOR IT TO BE USED AS A PATIO BUT CAN BE USED AS ALL THREE.
+ADDITIONALLY, APPLICANT’S REP STATED THAT THEY ARE NOT CONTENDING THAT THE TOWNSHIP WAS ONLY NOTIFIED OF ITS INTENDED USE AS A PATIO.